How to mount a speaker on top of a shipping container

 When rigging PA speakers for music or another public event, it's important that they have a good solid base to keep them steady.
 The last thing any event organiser wants is a speaker falling over mid-event.
-With this in mind, and having had a few enquiries already from event organisers hoping to put together outdoor events with arenas built from shipping containers, we thought we would put the smallest size of palm railing tube clamps to use, creating a raised speaker pole on top of a container onto which we will mount a PA speaker.
+With this in mind, and having had a few enquiries already from event organisers hoping to put together outdoor events with arenas built from shipping containers, we thought we would put the smallest size of vertical tube clamps to use, creating a raised speaker pole on top of a container onto which we will mount a PA speaker.

 What size tube is used for speaker stands?